“We like to say we want the mind of a startup but the soul of a grocer. Our ambition is to make grocery shopping more affordable.”

 That’s a valid concern but for now, the focus is making the system work well.
 After that they’ll implement appropriate security measures to reduce the risks of crime happening.

-Zoom out: Last year, the continent’s biggest retailer reported a $5.5 billion revenue (+4.7%) and $270 million net profit (+18.3%), despite experiencing a 16.7% decline in customers visits due to the pandemic.
+Last year, the continent’s biggest retailer reported a $5.5 billion revenue (+4.7%) and $270 million net profit (+18.3%), despite experiencing a 16.7% decline in customers visits due to the pandemic.
 As part of measures to remain profitable, it announced that it’s discontinuing its business operations in Nigeria.

 With Checkers Rush, it’s good to see the team experimenting and looking for ways to improve efficiency in retail.